 Challenge: Increasing attention to the formidable and long-term challenges of adapting to climate change is also bringing more attention to the burdens on people's health, ability to survive, and wellbeing.
 At COP28, "Health Systems" were added as a system to prioritize to be more climate resilient, as part of the Sharm El-Sheikh Adaptation Agenda (SAA) goals.
 Yet there is much catching up to do, not only to establish those Health Systems goals, but also to equip (in particular, local) governments to act on and incorporate them.
-This includes expanding attention that so far has focused on certain health issues and mitigation of greenhouse gas emissions from health care institutions.
-Our understanding of the role health systems play in climate change and adaptation captures a much broader scope and magnitude of health issues (such as mental health), as well as underscores the importance of addressing their broader implications for societies.
+This includes expanding upon attention so far focused on certain health issues and mitigation of greenhouse gas emissions from health care institutions.
+Our understanding of the role health systems play in climate change and adaptation increasingly captures a broader, growing scope and magnitude of health issues (such as mental health), and underscores the importance of addressing their broader implications for social issues.
 As the daunting tasks of climate adaptation and sustainability come into greater focus, so does the reliance of people on collective efficacy, trust, hopefulness, and locally led capacity to perform these tasks.
-Both physical and mental health are essential to the social strengthening needed to adapt, to drive change, and to make real the connections between nurturing each other and nurturing the planet.
-Premise: Local governments can be critical to connecting those social and communal strengths that undergird health and wellbeing-including but also extending beyond the particulars of health care and treatment infrastructure-to communal ones.
+Both physical and mental health are essential to the social strengthening needed to adapt, and to drive change, and to make real the connections between nurturing each other and nurturing the planet.
+Premise: Local governments can be critical to connecting those social and communal strengths that undergird health and wellbeing-including but also extending beyond the particulars of health care and treatment infrastructure capabilities-to communal ones.
 Compared to higher levels of government, local governments know neighborhoods better, work more consistently across sectors, and more nimbly manage place-based collaborations.
-Best practice guidance and tools are needed, then, to enlarge urban local government's understanding of the catalytic potential of health systems to enhance communal capacity for adaptation more broadly.
+Best practice guidance and tools are needed to enlarge urban local government's understanding of health systems resilience and its catalytic possibilities for enhancing adaptation capacity more broadly.

-A small-group concept mapping workshop with city leaders will inform design of a survey for interested ICLEI members to share perceived gaps in local urban government attention to health system climate resilience.
-Supplemented by case studies and evidence review, these findings will yield guidance for governments to fill those gaps.
+A small-group concept mapping workshop with city leaders will inform design of a survey for interested ICLEI members to share perceived needs in local urban government attention to health system climate resilience.
+Supplemented by case studies and evidence review, these findings will yield guidance for governments to meet those gaps.
 Survey design, supplemental reviews, and summary guidance will include but not be limited to address how health systems can be defined and supported to advance tasks of care and change through how they:

-- i) meet direct treatment needs, but also promote population health and mental health and resilience more broadly, in the face of climate and environmental change. - ii) aid health systems to act as anchor institutions that bolster communal capacity for action towards equitable climate adaptation. - iii) support other sectors in sustaining health and mental health in ways that enable to transformative change. - iv) strengthen the mutual reinforcement of nature-based improvements with healthier, sustainable, lives, and - v) reinforce and empower cultural, traditional, and place-based communal support for health and wellbeing.
+- i) meet direct treatment needs, and to promote population health and mental health and resilience more broadly, in the face of climate and environmental change. - ii) aid health systems to act as anchor institutions that bolster communal capacity for action on equitable climate adaptation and population health, as well as mental health promotion and resilience more broadly. - iii) support all sectors in sustaining health and mental health in ways that enable to transformative change. - iv) strengthen the mutual reinforcement of nature-based improvements with healthier, sustainable, lives, and - v) reinforce and empower cultural, traditional, and place-based communal support for health and wellbeing.

-- ICLEI: Lead Anchor.
-Distribution of survey, invitations to members to the survey and workshop, communications on initiative and objectives.
-Review, sign-off, production support, and routine input into materials to members and the final synthesis Report. - Health Care Without Harm (HCWH)/Billion Minds Project/Wellesley Institute: Anchors for overall coordination of compiling subject matter expertise team for focus group and survey design, management, and analysis; and background and case example landscape for report content and findings.
-And Billion MInds for overall facilitation and alignment to Roadmap.
+ICLEI: Lead Anchor.
+Distribution of survey, invitations to members for survey and workshop, communications on initiative and objectives.
+Review, sign-off, production support, and routine input into materials to members and the final synthesis Report.
+Health Care Without Harm (HCWH)/Billion Minds Project/Others TBD: Anchors for overall coordination of compiling subject matter expertise team for focus group and survey design, management, and analysis; and background and case example landscape for report content and findings.